Treatment management | Clozaril Connect

 • Clozaril® was associated with similar frequencies of hypotension to olanzapine and risperidone; sedation to haloperidol and olanzapine, and concentration problems to chlorpromazine.

-For full details of adverse events associated with Clozaril®, please refer to the Clozaril - Summary of Product characteristics UK or Clozaril - Summary of Product Characteristics Ireland.4
+For full details of adverse events associated with Clozaril®, please refer to the Clozaril - Summary of Product characteristics.4

 Addressing barriers to prescribing Clozaril®